What Type of Car Should a Real Estate Agent Drive?

 - Puts Client At Ease

-A lot of agents also say that driving regular cars that most everyday people have really help put the client at ease.
+A lot of agents also say that driving regular cars that most everyday people have really helped put the client at ease.
 It helps them relate, and for most people, that’s something they take very seriously.

 - Avoid Losing Money

 Another point to consider is that some clients will determine how much money they are willing to spend when they see the car that the person their working with drives up in.
 Brendan Clemmens, who posted on the Facebook group discussion, said that sometimes people think just because an agent is driving a nice car, they deserve to get a discount because they clearly don’t need the money.

 There’s a lot of truth to this point because a lot of clients have absolutely no opinion about the car that their agent drives.
 They simply want them to contact them regularly, help them in a comprehensive manner and have a successful transaction.
 The last thing on their mind is the make and model that the agent shows up in, so why should they spend extra on a luxury vehicle?

 For many real estate agents, the vehicle they purchase is completely dependent on the type of clients they work with.
 If they are mainly focused on high-end luxury real estate, then they choose luxury vehicles that clients are more likely to related to.
 If they are focused on helping distressed clients find affordable deals, then they are more likely to choose budget vehicles without the name brand.

 It’s easy to see why this works, especially when you look at things as a client.
 How would you feel if you were looking at a foreclosure that you could barely afford when your agent came driving up in a brand new Mercedes?
 While this might not bother some people, it could certainly rub others the wrong way.

 The same could be said for luxury clients as well, especially since many are very particular about the image they want to portray.
 Some agents said their upper-bracket clients feel they have more credibility because they drive a luxury vehicle, making it vital to their career as a whole.